ongres/stackgres/doc/content/en/09-runbooks/05-recover-pgdata-from-existing-volume/_index.md

 ## Scenario

-For the purpose of this runbook we'll asume that you already have an SGCluster running as is shown below following our recommendations for the storage class mentioned [Here]({{% relref "/04-production-installation/01-pre-requisites/02-data-storage/01-storage-classes" %}}), specially the reclaimPolicy setted to `Retain` to avoid the volumes been deleted.
+For this runbook we'll asume that you already have a StackGres cluster running following our recommendations for the storage class mentioned [Here]({{% relref "/04-administration-guide/01-production-installation/01-pre-requisites/02-data-storage/01-storage-classes" %}}), especially with the `reclaimPolicy` set to `Retain` to avoid that the volumes are deleted.

 ### SGCluster